tkhamez/swagger-eve-php/docs/Api/IndustryApi.md

     $config
 );
 $character_id = 56; // int | An EVE character ID
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = 'tranquility'; // string | The server name you would like data from
-$if_none_match = "if_none_match_example"; // string | ETag from a previous request.
+$if_none_match = 'if_none_match_example'; // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-$include_completed = true; // bool | Whether to retrieve completed character industry jobs.
+$include_completed = True; // bool | Whether to retrieve completed character industry jobs.
 Only includes jobs from the past 90 days
-$token = "token_example"; // string | Access token to use if unable to set a header
+$token = 'token_example'; // string | Access token to use if unable to set a header

 try {
     $result = $apiInstance->getCharactersCharacterIdIndustryJobs($character_id, $datasource, $if_none_match, $include_completed, $token);